-4.11 To help manage risk, the Investment Committee uses an external investment adviser to monitor the risk.
+4.13 To help manage risk, the Investment Committee uses an external investment adviser to monitor the risk.
 In addition, when carrying out their investment strategy review, the Investment Committee also have different investment advisers assessing the level of risk involved.

-4.12 The Fund targets a prudent long-term return of 4.3 per cent per annum and the Fund's investment strategy is considered to have a degree of volatility.
+4.14 The Fund targets a prudent long-term return of 4.3 per cent per annum (the discount figure as advised by the actuary), and the Fund's investment strategy is considered to have a degree of volatility.

-4.13 When reviewing the investment strategy, the Investment Committee considers advice from its advisers and the need to take additional steps to protect the value of the assets or to realise capital gains should the opportunity arise.
+4.15 When reviewing the investment strategy, the Investment Committee considers advice from its advisers and the need to take additional steps to protect the value of the assets or to realise capital gains should the opportunity arise.

-4.14 At each review of the Investment Strategy Statement, the assumptions on risk and return and their impact on asset allocation will be reviewed.
+4.16 At each review of the Investment Strategy Statement, the assumptions on risk and return and their impact on asset allocation will be reviewed.